puppetlabs/puppet-docs/source/puppet/4.5/reference/modules_installing.markdown

 sudo puppet module upgrade puppetlabs-apache --version 0.0.3
 ```

-## Using the Module Tool Behind a Proxy
+## Using the module tool behind a proxy

 In order to use the Puppet module tool behind a proxy, set the following, replacing `<PROXY IP>` and `<PROXY PORT>` with the proxy's IP address and port: